Boccia classification: Eligibility

 As of 2012, people with physical disabilities are eligible to compete in this sport.
 The level of physical impairment must be significant, such as brain injury or total body impaired function (as in the case of cerebral palsy).
 In 1983, CP-ISRA set the eligibility rules for classification for this sport.
 They defined cerebral palsy as a non-progressive brain legion that results in impairment.
 People with cerebral palsy or non-progressive brain damage were eligible for classification by them.
 The organisation also dealt with classification for people with similar impairments.
 For their classification system, people with spina bifida were not eligible unless they had medical evidence of loco-motor dysfunction.
 People with cerebral palsy and epilepsy were eligible provided the condition did not interfere with their ability to compete.
 People who had strokes were eligible for classification following medical clearance.
 Competitors with multiple sclerosis, muscular dystrophy and arthrogryposis were not eligible for classification by CP-ISRA, but were eligible for classification by International Sports Organisation for the Disabled for the Games of Les Autres.

+In 2004, players with disabilities other than cerebral palsy became eligible with the introduction of the BC4 class.